Seok77/Study_Tracker/README.md

 # Study_Tracker
-# A simple study tracker that you can stack your study time, study time on each subjects, and average study time in total and in each of the subjects.
+This is a simple study tracker that allows you to stack your study time, study time on each subject, and average study time in total and in each subject.